 “Love these inspiring stories!
 They shift unhappy and frustrating moments into fun learning experiences.”

-—Alice Wahl Lachman, educator and mom
+—Alice Wahl Lachman, parent and educator

 Examples from the 5 Sections and 26 Chapters